maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

         3. Search for Google Drive
         4. Click Enable
         5. Click Create Credentials
-        6. Select Google Drive API from the drop down, Application Data, then no and click the Next Button
+        6. Select Google Drive API from the drop-down, Application Data, then no and click the Next Button
         7. (https://developers.google.com/drive/api/v3/enable-drive-api)
         8. for service account details fill in a service account name ex) xxx_API, then click Create and Continue
-        9. For the Accoun acces, select Role: Basic/Editor then continue
+        9. For the Account access, select Role: Basic/Editor then continue
         10. Then Click Done
         11. Now select the newly created service account
         12. Click on the KEYS Tab
         13. Click Add Key
-        14. Select JSON type (right click to show in folder so you know where the file was saved.
+        14. Select JSON type (right click to show in folder, so you know where the file was saved.

        **GOOGLE SHEETS API Access**
-       You may need to us the back button get to the APIS & SErvices section from where you were.
+       You may need to use the back button get to the APIS & Services section from where you were.
-        1. click the Libray Tab and serarch for Google Sheets
+        1. click the Libray Tab and search for Google Sheets
         2. click enable

 3. The downloaded credentialsJSON file is basically your creds.json file that you need to put into your heroku settings